astrobc1/pychell/docs/installation.rst

 From GitHub
 ===========

-pychell relies on the optimize package and can be downloaded from GitHub as well.
+pychell relies on the optimize package which can also be downloaded from GitHub.

 | ``git clone https://github.com/astrobc1/pychell``
 | ``git clone https://github.com/astrobc1/optimize``